Semimodular lattice

 The notation a <: b means that b covers a, i.e. a < b and there is no element c such that a < c < b.

-An atomistic (hence algebraic) semimodular bounded lattice is called a matroid lattice because such lattices are equivalent to (simple) matroids.
+An atomistic semimodular bounded lattice is called a matroid lattice because such lattices are equivalent to (simple) matroids.
 An atomistic semimodular bounded lattice of finite length is called a geometric lattice and corresponds to a matroid of finite rank.

 Semimodular lattices are also known as upper semimodular lattices; the dual notion is that of a lower semimodular lattice.
 A finite lattice is modular if and only if it is both upper and lower semimodular.

 A finite lattice, or more generally a lattice satisfying the ascending chain condition or the descending chain condition, is semimodular if and only if it is M-symmetric.
 Some authors refer to M-symmetric lattices as semimodular lattices.

+A semimodular lattice is one kind of algebraic lattice.

 Birkhoff's condition

 A lattice is sometimes called weakly semimodular if it satisfies the following condition due to Garrett Birkhoff: